Picovoice/cobra/demo/python/README.md

 cobra_demo_mic --access_key {AccessKey}
 ```

 where `{AccessKey}` is an AccessKey which should be obtained from [Picovoice Console](https://picovoice.ai/console/).
-It is possible that the default audio input device recognized by PyAudio is not the one being used.
+It is possible that the default audio input device recognized by pvrecorder is not the one being used.
 There are a couple of debugging facilities baked into the demo application to solve this.
 First, type the following into the console:

 ```console
 cobra_demo_mic --show_audio_devices